CLINDA-AAU/loamr/README.md

   gather(observer, value, -subject)
 ```

-Ww can calculate the Limit of Agreements and confidence intervals
+Calculation of estimate and confidence intervals for the limits of
+agreement with the mean:

 ``` r
 LOAM(Jones)